Banner image for content hub page: Mistakes to Avoid with Prestashop

 7. Updating Design

-Design is something that needs to be planned as its one of the first things your customers see when they see your shop.
+Design is something that needs to be planned as it's one of the first things your customers see when they visit your shop.
 When planning, make sure you work with service providers that are up-to-date with the latest design trends and colours.

 8. Publishing Too Fast